How to write an obituary

 Sometimes people choose to include a special message, short prayer or funeral poem at the end of an obituary.
 This is completely up to you but can be a great way of remembering a loved one.

 Finally, you may want to include a photo of your loved one, if the publication accepts them.
-If you do choose to publish a photo, make sure it’s a clear headshot of the deceased and one which they would have been happy with.
+If you do choose to publish an obituary photo, make sure it’s a clear headshot of the deceased and one which they would have been happy with.

 Example of an obituary

-The following is a fictitious example of an obituary that may be useful if you’re writing an obituary for your loved one.
+What does an obituary look like?
+If you're still unsure how to write an obituary, here is a fictitious example that may be useful if you’re writing an obituary for your loved one.

 Mr. Joe Smith